manarsaber2/5M-s-Brain-Tumor-Segmentation-Hackathon/README.md

 ## 👥 Team 5M

-Built with ❤️ for the Brain Tumor Segmentation Challenge
+Built with ❤️ for the Brain Tumor Segmentation Challenge.

 ---